pronovic/apologies-server/docs/design.rst

-If a player has become disconnected, but still has access to its player id from the `Registration Completed` event, it may re-register and get access to its existing handle by providing the player id in the `Authentication` header as for any other request.
+If a player has become disconnected, but still has access to its player id from the `Registration Completed` event, it may re-register and get access to its existing handle by providing the player id.
 If the player id is no longer valid (because there has been a `Player Inactive` event for the player), this falls back on behavior equivalent to the `Register Player` request.
 Successful re-registration resets the player's last active timestamp and marks the player as active and connected.